top of page

 Is More than Industrial

-Like every village and town in this area, Dunbar can lay claim to having been a part of southwestern Pennsylvania’s industrial heritage.
+Like every village and town in the area, Dunbar can lay claim to having been a part of southwestern Pennsylvania’s industrial heritage.
 Dunbar’s furnaces, coke ovens, glass plant, sand plant, brick works and coal mines provided jobs for many who were willing to work hard in less than ideal conditions.
 Coming from a variety of ethnic and religious backgrounds, men and women of strong will with a steeled determination worked in difficult circumstances to provide for their families.
 While a debt of gratitude is owed to those who left this rich industrial heritage, we must also remember the unique cultural heritage that has been passed down through the years.
 Read more here.

 Dunbar's Musical Heritage